BonnyRead/-ChineseNumeric/README.md

 This function is inspired by steve chen,who post his idea in http://steve-chen.tw/?p=999

-The function is pretty ease to use.And it is now under constructed.
+The function is pretty easy to use.
+But it is now under constructed.
 Feel free to summit any bug you find.

 demo 1
 Transfer only one word.